sergenes/RecalList-Android/README.md

 ![Image](web1.png)  	   |  ![Image](web2.png)

 # To run the app
 You need to enable Drive API and Spreadsheet API in Google developer console and to get your own CLIENT_ID for this app.
-Place it in project in file secrets.properties.
+Place it in project's under the ''./app/' folder in file secrets.properties.
 ```groovy
 KEYSTORE_PASSWORD = Your password
 KEY_PASSWORD = Your password